Luracast/Restler-API-Explorer/README.md

 ```

 ### Customize
-You may choose to customize Restler API Explorer / Swagger UI for your organization.
-Here is an overview of what the various directories contain
+You may choose to customize API Explorer for your organization.
+Here is an overview of whats in its various directories:

 -    dist: Contains a distribution which you can deploy on a server or load from your local machine.
 -    bin: Contains files used by swagger-ui for its build/test.
 These are not required by the distribution.